Costume adhesive, glues, and other sticky things.

 We use spirit gum the most.
 Attaching latex products with spirit gum is easy, and in almost all circumstances, spirit gum works well.
 When you buy elf ears from us, you should use spirit gum.
 Unless you are allergic to it, which in our travels we have found very few people are.

-To test, you can put a small amount on the underside of your arm and leave it there for a couple of hours.
+To test, you can put a small amount on the inside bend of your arm and leave it there for a couple of hours.
 If it doesn’t get red and scratchy, you should be ok.

 Our spirit gum is Graftobian brand, which we have found to be the best spirit gum on the market.
-It provides a strong bon, but it also completely dries, which makes removal easy.
-Some spirit gums stay tacky, which means it is a pain to pull off the prosthesis, and it takes a bit to clean off.
-We are very happy we found the Graftobian brand.
+It provides a strong bond, but it also dries completely, which makes removal easy.
+Some spirit gums remain tacky even hours after application, which means it is a pain to pull off the prosthesis, and it takes a bit to clean off.
+We are very happy we found Graftobian for our make-up needs.

 Pros